-Our WFOE, Fuzhou Microcredit and Beijing Qibutianxia have entered into an exclusive option agreement, and our WFOE, Fuzhou Financing Guarantee and Qibutianxia have entered into an exclusive option agreement, both of which terms are substantially similar to the exclusive option agreement described above.
+Our WFOE, Fuzhou Microcredit and Beijing Qibutianxia have entered into an exclusive option agreement, our WFOE, Fuzhou Financing Guarantee and Qibutianxia have entered into an exclusive option agreement, and our WFOE, Shanghai Financing Guarantee, Beijing Zhongxin Baoxin Technology Co., Ltd. and Beijing Qicaitianxia Technology Co., Ltd. have entered into an exclusive option agreement, all of which terms are substantially similar to the exclusive option agreement described above.